 How Long Can You Make a Claim After a Car Accident?

-If you have a valid car accident claim in Queensland, (and are not the at-fault driver), you must lodge a compulsory third-party claim within the strict time limits that apply to your case.
+If you have a valid car accident claim in Queensland (and are not the at-fault driver), you must lodge a compulsory third-party claim within the strict time limits that apply to your case.

-Below, we provide general information about the timeframes for starting litigation in a car accident insurance claim (CTP claim); however, please know that every situation is unique.
-You must meet your deadline to avoid disqualification from filing a compensation claim.
-NOTE: Some exclusions apply, and a CTP lawyer knows them.
+Below, we provide general information on the timeframes for starting a car accident insurance claim (CTP claim); however, please note that every situation is unique.

 What is the Time Limit for QLD Car Accident (CTP) Claims?